liveswitch/liveswitch-connect/README.md

 dotnet build
 ```

 Using this approach will generate a library instead of an executable.

 Use `dotnet lsconnect.dll` instead of `lsconnect` to run it.

-### Self-Contained

 ## Usage